 December 27 - St. John the

 Beloved (1st Century).
 As an apostle

 and friend of Jesus, St. John was

 known for his fiery

 temper.
 Scholars

 believe he is the

 "beloved disciple"

-believe he is the "beloved disciple" who sat by Jesus at the Last Supper in John's Gospel.
+who sat by

+Jesus at the Last

+Supper in John's

+Gospel.